jomartin-999/spring-boot-for-vmware-gemfire/docs/guides/boot-configuration.md

     at org.apache.geode.cache.client.ClientCacheFactory.create(ClientCacheFactory.java:212) ~[geode-core-1.2.1.jar:?]
 ```

-With very minimal to no configuration, SBDG can automatically configure
+With very minimal to no configuration, [spring-boot-gemfire-name] can automatically configure
 SSL, as explained in [Transport Layer Security using
 SSL](../index.html#geode-security-ssl) section under Security.
 In fact,
 no configuration is actually required if the trusted Java KeyStore file